civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(1)** Paragraph (b) of the definition **prohibited device** in subsection 84(1) of the Act is replaced by the following:

-    a handgun barrel that is equal to or less than 105 mm in length, but does not include any such handgun barrel that is prescribed, **if** the handgun barrel is for use in international sporting competitions governed by the rules of the International Shooting **Sport Federation**,
+    a handgun barrel that is equal to or less than 105 mm in length, but does not include any such handgun barrel that is prescribed, if the handgun barrel is for use in international sporting competitions governed by the rules of the International Shooting Sport Federation,

   **(2)** The portion of paragraph (a) after subparagraph (ii) of the definition **prohibited firearm** in subsection 84(1) of the Act is replaced by the following:

-    but does not include any such handgun that is prescribed, **if** the handgun is for use in international sporting competitions governed by the rules of the International Shooting **Sport Federation**,
+    but does not include any such handgun that is prescribed, if the handgun is for use in international sporting competitions governed by the rules of the International Shooting Sport Federation,

   **(3)** The definition **superior court** in subsection 84(1) of the Act is amended by adding "and" at the end of paragraph (c) and by replacing paragraphs (d) and (e) with the following: